Documentation Index

 ]);

-Or an entire product type — useful for applying different rules to virtual goods versus physical ones:
+Or an entire product type, which is useful for applying different rules to virtual goods versus physical ones:

 TaxRateRule::query()->create([